 That pair of shoes may have been just $50, but add that up with every weekend you spend money on, with every other pair of shoes you have bought and never worn and with all the other small, but unnecessary expenses and you will surely be able to save at least a thousand dollars just by leaving all this behind you.

 Get a travel rewards card

 Credit cards don’t have to be evil.
 But we have to be very careful with how we use them.
 As long as you use your credit card responsibly and close it in full at the end of each month, this tiny slice of plastic can provide you with plenty of benefits.
-It can make it safer and easier to buy what you need, it can increase your credit score and, in the end, it can even give you some nice travel miles or rewards as well.
+If you are looking to get a credit card, you can make use of a resource like this interest calculator over on SoFi to work out just how much you will be paying each month, so you can be sure that you can afford the repayments.
+A credit card can make it safer and easier to buy what you need, it can increase your credit score and, in the end, and it can even give you some nice travel miles or rewards as well.
 These “points” will add up and they can save you important sums of money on transportation and accommodation.

 Use a grocery shopping list

 Yes, doing something this small can save big for your trip, so it is more than worth trying it out.
 Going to the grocery store without a list can feel tempting and it can push you into buying a lot of food you don’t need.
 Furthermore, it can also trick you into buying items that are more expensive for no apparent purpose.

 Pair a grocery shopping list with some coupons and you will maximize your savings every single time you go to the grocery store!